subugoe/rdd-technical-reference/rdd-technical-reference.md

 ## Puppet

-For server configuration and setup we are using puppet for the most servers.
-The main puppet code is contained in GitLab <https://gitlab.gwdg.de/dariah-de-puppet>.
+For server configuration and setup we use puppet for most servers.
+The main puppet code is provided in GitLab <https://gitlab.gwdg.de/dariah-de-puppet>.
 The DARIAH-DE and TextGrid Repository module (dhrep) is contained in Github <https://github.com/DARIAH-DE/puppetmodule-dhrep>.

 ### Monitoring